onflow/flow-go/engine/consensus/Sealing_Readme.md

 - For sealing core to concurrently process receipts, it maintains an `AssignmentCollectorTree`, which is a fork-aware structure holding the assignments + approvals for each incorporated result.
 Therefore, it can ingest results and approvals in arbitrary order.
     - Each vertex (`AssignmentCollector`) in the tree is responsible for managing approvals for one particular result.
     - A result might be incorporated in multiple blocks on different block forks.
     - Results incorporated on different forks will lead to different assignment for verification nodes.
-For example, consider block `B` with two children `C` and `D`:
-      ```
-            ┌ C
-         B <
-            └ D
-      ```
+In our example in the previous section, blocks `X` and `C` were both descending from block `A`.
-      `C` and `D` can each incorporate the same result `r` for block `B`, but the verifier assignment would be different.
-Hence, there is one `AssignmentCollector` for `r` stored in the `AssignmentCollectorTree`.
+      `C` and `X` can each incorporate the same result `r[A]_1` for block `A`.
+Hence, there is one `AssignmentCollector` for `r[A]_1` stored in the `AssignmentCollectorTree`.

       Although the approvals are the same for results incorporated in different forks, a valid approval for a certain incorporated result on one fork usually cannot be used for the same result incorporated in a different fork.
       This is because verifiers are assigned to check individual chunks of a result and the assignments for a particular chunk differ with high probability from fork to fork.
 To guarantee correctness, approvals are only accepted from verifiers that are assigned to check exactly this chunk.
 Hence, one `AssignmentCollector` can hold multiple `ApprovalCollector`s.
 An `ApprovalCollector` manages one particular verifier assignment, i.e. it corresponds to one particular _incorporated_ result.
-      So in our example above, we would have one `ApprovalCollector` for result `r` being incorporated in block `C` and another `ApprovalCollector` for result `r` being incorporated in block `D`.
+      So in our example above, we would have one `ApprovalCollector` for result `r[A]_1` being incorporated in block `C` and another `ApprovalCollector` for result `r[A]_1` being incorporated in block `X`.
     - As forks are reasonably common and therefore multiple assignments for the same chunk, we ingest result approvals high concurrency, as follows:
       - `AssignmentCollectorTree` has an internal `RWMutex`, which most of the time is accessed in read-mode.
 Specifically, adding a new approval to an `AssignmentCollector` that already exists only requires a read-lock on the `AssignmentCollectorTree`.